-House Mentors
+Mentors

-House Mentors are vital in supporting a sense of community connectedness within each house.
-House Mentors are academic staff whose purpose is to maintain positive and supportive relationships within their mentor groups, consisting of around 12 to 15 students.
-Mentor groups meet regularly each week, allowing House Mentors to check in with each student and respond to their pastoral, wellbeing and learning needs as they arise.
-They are the first point of contact for parents in addressing academic or pastoral needs.
+Mentors are vital in supporting a sense of community connectedness within each house.
+Mentors are academic staff whose purpose is to maintain positive and supportive relationships within their mentor groups in Years 7 and 8.

+Mentor groups meet regularly each week, allowing Mentors to check in with each student and respond to their pastoral, wellbeing and learning needs as they arise.
+They are the first point of contact for parents in addressing academic or pastoral queries.
+For Year 5 and 6 students, the classroom teacher is their mentor and a key contact in day-today matters relating to your child.